Search

 Caitlin Donovan is the Global Head of Uber Health.
 She joins Uber most recently from MyOrthos, an Orthodontic Services Organization, where she served as Chief Operating Officer.
 Prior to that, Caitlin developed her knack for tackling obstacles to patient care as Chief Operating Officer of Circulation and Executive Vice President of Operations at LogistiCare (now ModivCare), specialty benefit managers in the non-emergency medical transportation space.
 She also served as the Vice President of Operations at CareCentrix with a focus on home health and post-acute care.
 Early in her career, she worked in finance as an investor at Bain Capital and as a member of the internal consulting group at Summit Partners.
 She earned her bachelor’s degree in Economics from Harvard University and lives in Dover, Massachusetts with her husband and two boys.

-Please visit your patient portal to learn more about how much assistance you utilized in 2022 and how it compares to the amount you will receive in 2023.
-You can also call us at 1-800-366-7741.
+Please visit your patient portal to learn more about how much assistance you utilized in 2023 and how it compares to the amount you will receive in 2024.

-If I utilize all my 2023 funding before the end of 2023, can I request additional funding from Accessia Health?
+If I utilize all my funding before the end of the calendar year, can I request additional funding from Accessia Health?

 Why has my amount of assistance changed?